tallamjr/teaching-unix/README.md

 local variable in a file that has the same name but is different from the global variable that is defined.

 ### Tasks 11

+Open a file called `hid.sh`.

+        vim hid.sh

+Enter this inside:

+        #!/usr/bin/env bash

+        ls -l .*

+Save file and change permissions so that it is executable:

+        chmod u+x hid.sh

+When this is done, the file can now be run by typing `./hid.sh` at the command line.

+(The `./` is because the file is not in the current ***path***)

+The output of the about file will list all *hidden* files that reside in the current directory.

+A more useful script could build upon some of the previous tasks.